eukara/freehl/README.md

 # Rad-Therapy (FreeHL)

-Clean-room reimplementation of Valve Corporation's Half-Life: Deathmatch and Half-Life (Experimental, this means Singleplayer is NOT complete).
+Clean-room reimplementation of Valve's Half-Life: Deathmatch and Half-Life (Experimental, this means Singleplayer is NOT complete).

 Similar to FreeCS, this aims to recreate the feeling of the original game.
 It's designed to work with the content from the CD version of the game.
-Currently I do not aim to support the Steam version.
+You can use the data files from the Steam version also, but don't expect authenticity.
+Also servers may or may not, depending on the level, be compatible between versions.

 Netplay improvements, such as prediction of both player physics and weapon-logic are present.